So you’re a champ at motivating people, and you want to be your own boss. Have you thought about becoming a general contractor?

 - Financial statements, including working capital or net worth

-Form a community: Keep in touch with contractors and other construction pros – and network to meet new ones.
+Develop your network: Keep in touch with other certified general contractors — and network to meet more construction industry pros.
 Networking helps establish you as an expert in your industry.
 Plus, the stronger your professional community, the more possibilities for word-of-mouth business!

-Never stop learning: Stay on top of changing codes or regulations.
+Continue to learn: Stay on top of changing codes or regulations.
 Keep abreast of emerging technology in your industry.
-And add new contractor skills whenever you have the opportunity.
+Add new skills whenever you have the opportunity, whether by reading general contractor books or through firsthand experience.

-One more insider tip: Don’t be afraid to get help from experts when you need it.
-We all have our areas of expertise, right?
-For instance, the experts at Simply Business can help you decide on the right insurance coverage for your GC business – so you can focus on what you do best as a general contractor!
+One more tip: Don’t be afraid to get help from experts when you need it.
+Small business insurance is what we do.
+We can help you decide on the insurance coverage for your GC business — so you can focus on what you do best.